divyanshS/divyanshS/README.md

 My goal is to design and deliver great products with the best usability experience.
 <hr/>

 <h4>Fun fact: We never stop clapping.
-Every clap is just a longer time till our next clap.:relieved:</h4>
+Every clap is just a longer time till our next clap. :relieved: </h4>

 [twitter]: https://twitter.com/divyansh_dss
 [website]: https://divsharma.in